tenzin-choezin/tenzin-choezin/README.md

 # Hey 👋, thanks for coming by!

 My name is **Tenzin Choezin** (spelled བསྟན་ཆོས་ཆོས་འཛིན་། and pronounced Ten-zin Choe-zin).
+I'm currently a soon-to-be alumni of UC Berkeley, where I studied Data Science and Economics.

+# My background

-I'm currently a soon-to-be alumni of UC Berkeley, where I studied Data Science and Economics, and completed the [Certificate in Entrepreneurship & Technology](https://scet.berkeley.edu/students/certificate-in-entrepreneurship-and-technology/) offerred by our university's school of engineering.
+completed the [Certificate in Entrepreneurship & Technology](https://scet.berkeley.edu/students/certificate-in-entrepreneurship-and-technology/) offerred by our university's school of engineering.

 was a teaching assistant for [Data 88](https://data-88e.github.io/fa20/) and [Stat 88](http://stat88.org/)